hsingha/GMM/README.md

 3. Identification of the best GMM for the feature vectors and assigning the most likely component label for each pixel.
 4. Presentation of original image and GMM based segmentation labels.

+Further explanation, output execution and codes are included in the uploaded file (GMM.pdf)